-- R1.
-Each Planning Coordinator and Transmission Planner shall maintain ac System models and geomagnetically-induced current (GIC) System models within its respective area for performing the studies needed to complete its GMD Vulnerability Assessment.
+R1.
+Each Planning Coordinator and , in conjunction with each of its Transmission Planner shall maintain ac System models and geomagnetically-induced current (GIC) System models within its respective area for Planners, shall identify the individual and joint responsibilities of the Planning Coordinator and each of the Transmission Planners in the Planning Coordinator's planning area for maintaining models and performing the studies needed to complete its-GMD Vulnerability Assessment.
 The models shall use data consistent with that provided in accordance with the MOD standards, supplemented by other sources as needed, including items represented in the Corrective Action Plan, and shall represent projected System conditions.
 This establishes Category P8 as the normal System condition for GMD planning in Table 1.
-The System models shall include: [Violation Risk Factor: Medium] [Time Horizon: Long-term Planning] - 1.1.
-Existing Facilities - 1.2.
-Known outage(s) of generation or Transmission Facility(ies) with a duration of at least six months.
+The System models shall include:(s).
+[Violation Risk Factor: Medium] [Time Horizon: Long-term Planning]